Malware-Research/Resources/README.md

  - Do you want to analyze an Android application?
 You can use [AndroidProjectCreator](https://maxkersten.nl/projects/androidprojectcreator/) to convert an APK to an Android Studio project.

  - Malware analysis tutorials by [MalwareUnicorn](https://malwareunicorn.org/#/workshops).

+ - Malware Analysis course developed by [Rensselaer Polytechnic Institute](https://github.com/RPISEC/Malware)

+ - If you want to know more about analysis of artifact then take a look here [Enisa Common Framework for analysis](https://www.enisa.europa.eu/topics/trainings-for-cybersecurity-specialists/online-training-material/technical-operational#advanced-analysis)

  - Want to know more about Process Injection, anti-analysis techniques, packers, and how to unpack them?
 Check out [OALabs’ YouTube channel](https://www.youtube.com/channel/UC--DwaiMV-jtO-6EvmKOnqg).